TSX-V: IZN

 2018 Discovery Drilling at B-9 Zone

-The shallow, wide spaced 2022 drill program at the B-9 Zone (5 holes, 699 m) explored along a 450 m trend to 130 m at depth.
-Four of 5 holes intersected shallow mineralization.
-The drilling demonstrates both continuity and expansion potential of near surface mineralization discovered in 2018.
+The shallow, wide spaced 2022 drill program explored along a 450 m trend to 130 m at depth, with 4 of 5 holes intersecting shallow mineralization.
+The drilling demonstrates both continuity and expansion potential of near surface mineralization.
 Mineralization remains open for expansion to the north, south and at depth.

-Geophysical and geochemical surveys indicate stratigraphy hosting B-9 continues well beyond current area of exploration drilling.
+Geophysical and geochemical surveys indicate stratigraphy hosting B-9 continues well beyond the current area of exploration drilling.

 B-9 Zone – Shallow Mineralization is Open for Expansion in All Directions